senyosimpson/blog/content/posts/senior-engineer.md

 to articulate the reasoning behind certain decisions and so on.
 These are all facets of being able to communicate effectively.

-This is partiuclarly relevant for me because I've been trying to learn how to communicate better within a technical context.
+This is particularly relevant for me because I've been trying to learn how to communicate better within a technical context.
 I've found this to be rather challenging, however, I have grown considerably by watching how seniors (and even execs) communicate their ideas and concerns.
 To give a concrete example, one mistake I used to make routinely is vouching for a certain practice, for example, using type annotations